9 Amazing Destinations for Winter in Greece

 Up in the mountains of Epirus lies the charming village of Metsovo.
 Known for wine, cheese, and its smoked meats, Metsovo is the perfect place to bundle up during the cold winter months.

 For those who believe Greece has mild winters and doesn’t really get “cold”, the weather forecast in Metsovo will surprise you.
-Even in the summer, average temperatures linger in the 60s and 70s (Fahrenheit) while the rest of the country is scorching.
+Even in the summer, average temperatures stay in the 60s and 70s (Fahrenheit) while the rest of the country is scorching.
 In the winter?
-Temperatures often drop to about and below zero.
+Temperatures often drop to below zero.

 Driving Distance: 4 hours and 30 minutes from Athens